The Financial Technology Law Review: Brazil

-It is worth mentioning that Federal Law No 13.444/2017 created the national identity document (DNI), a digital document that will waive the obligation imposed on citizens to hold, as the case may be, documents such as birth and marriage certificates, voter registration and taxpayer registry identification.
-Nonetheless, the DNI is still under development and has not been implemented yet.
-Meanwhile, Presidential Decree No 9.723/2019, issued in February 2019, mandates that the taxpayer registry identification number is sufficient for identification purposes for access to information, services and the exercise of rights or benefits.
+It is worth mentioning that Federal Law No. 13,444/2017 created the national identity document (DNI), a digital document that will waive the obligation imposed on citizens to hold, as the case may be, documents such as birth and marriage certificates, voter registration and taxpayer registry identification.
+Nonetheless, the DNI is still under development and has not been fully implemented yet.
+Meanwhile, Presidential Decree No. 9,723/2019, issued in February 2019 mandates that the taxpayer registry identification number is sufficient for identification purposes for access to information, services and the exercise of rights or benefits.
 Although this rule is destined exclusively for identification before executive entities, it may reflect on the practices of other institutions, private or public, that might want to simplify identification procedures.

-As of the use of documents by financial service providers, BACEN Resolution No. 4.474/2016 authorises institutions to discontinue the use of physical copies once they are digitised and secured within their systems.
-The only change with regard to digital onboarding comes from BACEN Resolution No. 4.753/2019, in force since 1 January 2020, which establishes rules for opening and closing of deposit accounts (such as current, savings or salary accounts), simplifying the procedure and allowing for clients to request the aforementioned services through any service channels provided by the financial institution except through a phone call.
+As for the use of documents by financial service providers, BACEN Resolution No. 4,474/2016 authorises institutions to discontinue the use of physical copies once they are digitised and secured within their systems.
+The only change with regard to digital onboarding comes from BACEN Resolution No. 4,753/2019, in force since 1 January 2020, which establishes rules for opening and closing of deposit accounts (such as current, savings or salary accounts), simplifying the procedure and allowing for clients to request the aforementioned services through any service channels provided by the financial institution except through a phone call.

 Digital markets, payment services and funding